 FAQ #7: What clean technologies are being developed by coal?

-Right now the most promising technologies are Carbon Capture and Storage and Integrated Gasification Combined Cycles.
+Currently the most promising technologies are Carbon Capture and Storage and Integrated Gasification Combined Cycles.
 One primary example of Carbon Capture and Storage is capturing CO2 emissions resulting from coal combustion and utilizing geological formations to store CO2 underground.
 Integrated Gasification Combined Cycle is where coal is converted to a pressurized synthetic gas and used to power a combustion turbine with excess heat used to help power a nearby steam turbine.
 Both concepts currently suffer a variety of technological, environmental and/or economic barriers that require additional research and testing.
 The links provided below give more in depth explanations of these technologies:

 FAQ #8: Where can I find a life cycle analysis of the external costs of coal?